djavan-bertrand/CrashMapSnapshotter/README.md

 - Launch the app<br/>
   *A snapshot should be displayed, debug label should tell that the low quality is currently displayed.*
 - Zoom in the snapshot<br/>
-  *As the big quality cannot be loaded, the snapshotter will issue an error, this will be displayed in the debug label.*
+  *As the big quality cannot be loaded, the snapshotter will issue an error, this will be displayed in the debug label.
+Please note that this is not the bug as the completion handler is correctly called back with the error.*
 - Kill the app and relaunch it.<br/>
   *This is to display the low quality again*